chiffa/BioFlow/dev_log.rst

 Structural:
 -----------
--   (OK) Create a separate structure for performing the statistical analysis, that is independent from the wrapper
+-   (DONE) Create a separate structure for performing the statistical analysis, that is independent from the wrapper

--   (OK) Enforce the single source of the Interface Objects for sampling to simplify consistency enforcing
+-   (DONE) Enforce the single source of the Interface Objects for sampling to simplify consistency enforcing

 -   Return the control of the reach-limiter from the Knowledge interface to the current routines (Why?)